oracle/oracle-linux/oracle-linux-image-tools/README.md

 REPO[AppStream]="https://yum.oracle.com/repo/OracleLinux/OL8/appstream/x86_64"
 ```

+### Customizing builds

+The build tool can be used to create custom images based on the existing Distributions and Clouds.

+Custom image definitions must reside in a subdirectory of the `custom` directory (use a symbolic link if you want to keep your project separate).

+A typical use case is installing additional packages.
+You only need to provide a `provision.sh` file with a `custom::provision()` bash function which will be invoked from inside the VM.

+For more complex use cases, hooks are available at all stages of the build; for more details see the sample project`template` in the `custom` directory.

+Specific actions can be executed depending on the selected Distribution and Cloud by testing the `DISTR` and `CLOUD` environment variables.

 ### Configuration files

 For a given Oracle Linux distribution and target Cloud, the following properties are taken in consideration: